particle-iot/docs/src/content/guide/how-to-build-a-product/security.md

 This is the most secure and recommmended option for handling unrecognized devices.
 By default, unrecognized devices will be quarantined unless you override the setting in your product's config page.
+This is done to protect against potentially malicious actions from unrecognized devices.

-A device will be put into a quarantined state when it comes online and reports a Product ID in its firmware that is different from the product ID saved in the cloud for that device.
-This happens when a device was flashed firmware containing a given product ID, but that device hasn't been properly [added to the product](/guide/how-to-build-a-product/dashboard/#adding-devices) via the dashboard.
+A device will be put into a quarantined state when it comes online and reports a Product ID in its firmware that is different from the Product ID saved in the cloud for that device.
+This happens when a device was flashed firmware containing a given Product ID, but that device hasn't been properly [added to the product](/guide/how-to-build-a-product/dashboard/#adding-devices) via the dashboard.

 When this happens, the device will temporarily lose all [product privileges ](#product-privileges).
-This is done to protect against malicious actions from unrecognized devices.

 In your product's devices hub on the Particle Dashboard, you will see a list of your quarantined devices.

 ![Quarantined Devices](/assets/images/quarantined-device.png) <p
 class="caption">Quarantined devices will be called out in your product's device